VACCINATION SERVICES

 Protection from the vaccine is expected to develop two to three weeks after vaccination but optimal protection occurs within the first three to four months after vaccination.
 You should not delay vaccination until closer to winter, as the flu can occur at any time, and the peak of the flu season may come earlier than expected.
 Getting immunised sooner minimises the risk of catching the flu before the season ‘peaks’.

-All flu vaccines registered for use by the TGA in 2024 contain 4 strains of the flu virus.
-Chemist Warehouse uses the quadrivalent (4 strain) vaccine for the flu vaccination service.
+All flu vaccines registered for use by the TGA in 2026 contain 3 strains of the flu virus.
+Chemist Warehouse uses the trivalent (3 strain) vaccine for the flu vaccination service.

-An adjuvanted version of the quadrivalent vaccine is available for Medicare card holders aged 65 years or older.
+An adjuvanted version of the influenza vaccine is available for people aged 50 years or older.
 This vaccine is designed to increase the immune system’s response to the vaccine and cover against the strains more common and severe in older people.
-The vaccine is only accessible through the National Immunisation Program.
-Medicare card holders aged 65 years or older can book in for this flu vaccination online.
+The vaccine is accessible for free through the National Immunisation Program for Medicare card holders aged 65 years or older, or on the private market for a fee for people aged 50 years or older.

-A cell-based flu vaccination service is available in 2024 at selected pharmacies.
-Please speak to your pharmacist if you would like to know more information about the cell-based flu vaccination service.
+A cell-based flu vaccination service and a needle-free nasal spray flu vaccination are both also available at selected pharmacies.
+Please speak to your pharmacist if you would like to know more information about these alternative flu vaccination services.

-At Chemist Warehouse, we use the quadrivalent flu vaccine for 2024.
-The quadrivalent vaccine includes the four most recent and common circulating strains of the flu virus, as recommended by the World Health Organisation, providing you with the best protection available this winter.
+At Chemist Warehouse, we use the trivalent flu vaccine for 2026.
+The trivalent vaccine includes the three most recent and common circulating strains of the flu virus, as recommended by the World Health Organisation, providing you with the best protection available this winter.
+You can choose between the egg-based or the cell-based flu vaccine.

 For information about the different types of flu vaccine, please read ‘What are the different types of flu vaccine?’